tomatolog/manticore/doc/sphinx.rst

-SHOW STATUS, introduced in version 0.9.9-rc2, displays a number of useful performance counters.
+**SHOW STATUS** , introduced in version 0.9.9-rc2, displays a number of useful performance counters.
 IO and CPU counters will only be available if searchd was started with --iostats and --cpustats switches respectively.
 ::